- Resources for Parents

 Are the residences networked?

 Yes, all residence halls, apartments, fraternities and sororities have wireless network access.
-All residences, except Haseldorf Apartments, have a direct network connection as well.
+All residences have a direct network connection as well.

 How does my student get connected in the residences?